 Smoking tied to cancer: Jan.
 11, 1964

-Although a committee of British doctors and scientists had linked smoking and cancer two years earlier, the report issued on this morning by an advisory committee working with U.S. Surgeon General Luther Terry is expected to have huge repercussions.
+Although a committee of British doctors and scientists had linked smoking and cancer two years earlier, the report released on this morning by U.S. Surgeon General Luther Terry is expected to have huge repercussions.
 That’s why aides to President Lyndon Johnson have asked that the release of the document be moved to a Saturday—they’re that nervous about the impact it will have on the stock market.

 The first two copies of the 387-page report, wrapped in brown paper, are delivered to the White House early in the morning.
 Then a few hours later, reporters begin gathering in a Washington auditorium.
 After they’re locked in and denied access to phones, the journalists are handed the report and given 90 minutes to read it, after which they’re able to ask Terry questions.
 He reiterates the conclusions that cigarette smoking is a cause of lung cancer in men and a probable cause in women.
 He also notes that the research found that the use of filters in cigarettes did not reduce the risk, as tobacco companies had claimed.

 The findings were not exactly revolutionary.
 Since 1950, studies that found higher rates of lung cancer in heavy smokers had been appearing in medical journals.
 A widely read article in _Reader’s Digest i_n 1952, “Cancer by the Carton,” helped to bring the largest drop in cigarette consumption since the Depression.
 In 1954, the American Cancer Society had announced that smokers had a higher cancer risk.

 But the tobacco industry fought back.
 In addition to claiming that filters in cigarettes would stop toxins from entering a person’s lungs, cigarette companies began placing full-page ads in hundreds of newspapers in which they argued that research linking tobacco products and cancer was inconclusive.